openwrt/docker/README.md

 [![CI][ci-badge]][ci-ref]
 [![Docker Hub][docker-hub-badge]][docker-hub-ref]

 This repository contains files to create OpenWrt containers.
 While mostly used for our CI you may use the scripts to build containers on your own.

+> [!WARNING]
+> Starting with the branch of OpenWrt 24.10 any snapshot (aka nightly) builds no
+> longer contain the actual binaries but instead a `setup.sh` script.
+The
+> environment variables are set automatically per contaier to download the
+> correct archive containing the SDK/ImageBuilder/rootfs.
+This reduces
+> dramatically bandwidth and storage usage.
+Sorry for the inconvenience.

 Available containers: